North Korea missile test may have failed

 Launch follows special UN meeting

-North Korea has attempted missile launches on six different dates since Trump was inaugurated in January.
-In those tests, one missile failed to launch and nine missiles took flight.
+North Korea has attempted at least nine missile launches on six different dates since Trump was inaugurated in January.
 Some of those missiles reached the Sea of Japan, also known as the East Sea, but Saturday's test apparently did not.

 Kirby said there is no such thing as a failed missile attempt for North Korea's Kim.